Prospect Nature Reserve: Fauna

 Prospect Reservoir is an important refuge for many fauna species in Western Sydney.
 Mammals such as wombats, echidnas and eastern grey kangaroos are listed as recent sightings in the National Park species atlas.
 Importantly, over 12 species of bats (including threatened species) have been recorded within the vicinity of the reservoir.

 Animals species in the reserve include a few bat, bird, and amphibians species, such as, Petaurus norfolcensis, Litoria aurea, Pteropus poliocephalus, Myotis macropus, Petaurus norfolcensis, Mormopterus norfolkensis, Falsistrellus tasmaniensis, Scoteanax rueppellii, Meridolum corneovirens, Lathamus discolor, Hieraaetus morphnoides, Tyto novaehollandiae and Daphoenositta chrysoptera.
-Introduced species include rabbits, foxes, feral cat, horse, European hare, house mouse, feral goats and black rat.
+Introduced species include rabbits, foxes, deer,feral cat, horse, European hare, house mouse, feral goats and black rat.

 Geology

 The land is made up of Wianamatta Shale, which heavily influences the soils and vegetation on reserve and is characterised by shallow to reasonably deep soils, including red and brown podzolic soils on the peaks, and yellow podzolic soils on lower slopes and in drainage lines.
 There is a small pocket of cleared land, that drains off-catchment within the north-eastern boundary of the Nature Reserve.

 On the western slopes of George Maunder Lookout lies the Prospect dolerite intrusion, which is Sydney's largest body of igneous rock, that formed in the Early Jurassic after a volcanic activity where hot magmatic fluids moved through developing pegmatite and depositing prehnite, calcite and other secondary minerals found in the upper part of the intrusion.
 The eroded residue of the volcanic core forms the hill (or the laccolith) that is the George Maunder Lookout (and as well as the rest of Prospect Hill just the west of the Reserve), which was battered down over millions of years to a small jut in the generally flat lands of western Sydney.